TRDan6577/AlbumAesthetics/README.md

 [Google Music](https://music.google.com), and [iTunes](http://www.apple.com/itunes/),
 we are burdened with either low quality or no album art at all leaving us sad.
-Given a string to search for on [Google Images](https://images.google.com), this program finds the highest resolution square(ish) photo and downloads it for you (within 20 pixels of square so a 1500 x 1480 image would be downloaded)
+Given a string to search for on [Google Images](https://images.google.com), this program finds the highest resolution square(ish) photo and downloads it for you (within a default of 20 pixels of square so a 1500 x 1480 image would be downloaded)

 ## Installation
-* Prerequisites - You'll need to have the following python packages installed:
+* Prerequisites - You MUST have python 2.7+ installed.
+You'll need to have the following python packages installed:
 [mechanize](http://wwwsearch.sourceforge.net/mechanize/) and
 [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/).
 On Unix/Linux systems, these can be installed with pip